 3. Switch to HTTPS

 The first step to moving your website to HTTPS is obtaining an SSL Certificate from your hosting company.
 SSL stands for Secure Sockets Layer, and it helps you to authenticate and encrypt the links.
+To secure it, there should be an SSL certificate that you can consider for website security.
+There are many SSL providers who offer the cheapest SSL certificate that will please your pocket.
 It's worth mentioning that it has become a PCI standard, so not implementing it is a breach.
 Website encryption is crucial to your ecommerce business security as it keeps the customer data safe and allows them to leave their sensitive information on your website without any risk.

 Moreover, aside from being a security measure, switching to HTTPS has other advantages than preventing security threats.
 Firstly, in the URL bar, the visitors of your online store immediately see that the website you host is safe, and it can encourage them to make the purchase.
 Secondly, it helps your page to rank higher in Google's search results.